AdobeDocs/workfront.en/help/classic/workfront-fusion/workfront-fusion-basics/faq.md

 A scenario defines a sequence of steps to be executed by Adobe Workfront Fusion.
 For each scenario, you specify the data source, how the data is to be processed, and what data is to be used and what is to be ignored.
 Workfront Fusion lets you create as complex of scenarios as you need; even the most sophisticated scenarios are possible.

-For more information, see [Create a practice integration scenario](../../workfront-fusion/get-started/create-a-practice-scenario.md).
+For more information, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).

 ## Can I use more than one module in a scenario?
 Or just a trigger and action?